adisney/0xLager/README.md

 0xLager/examples/pet-adoption
 > truffle migrate
 ```

-run the lager with localhost port, node, and full path to the abi files:
+run the lager with localhost port, node, and full path to the abi files.

 ```
 > pwd
 0xLager
-> node src/index.js "127.0.0.1" "8545" "./examples/pet-adoption/build/contracts/"
+> 0xLager "127.0.0.1" "8545" "./examples/pet-adoption/build/contracts/"
 ```
 or
 ```